Oneida people: 1794 Treaty of Canandaigua

-After the war, the Oneida were displaced by retaliatory and other raids by American settlers, who did not always distinguish between Iroquois who had been allies or foes.
+After the war, the Oneida were displaced by retaliatory and other raids by American settlers, who did not always distinguish between Haudenosaunee who had been allies or foes.
 In 1794 they, along with other Haudenosaunee nations, signed the Treaty of Canandaigua with the United States.
 They were granted 6 e6acre of lands, primarily in New York; this was effectively the first Indian reservation in the United States.
 Subsequent treaties and actions by the State of New York drastically reduced their land to 32 acre.

 1838 treaty in Wisconsin

 Essentially the Oneida had to share land at the Onondaga Reservation and did not have land to call their own.
 In the 1820s and 1830s many of the Oneida remaining in New York relocated to Wisconsin, where they were allowed to buy land, and to Canada, because the United States was pressing for Indian removals from eastern states.
 Settlers kept encroaching on them.

 In 1838 Daniel Bread (1800–1873) helped negotiate a treaty for the Oneida in Wisconsin by which they asserted their intention to hold their piece of land communally.
 The amount of land had been reduced by the U.S., as had happened to the Menominee-Stockbridge Indians.